mxcl/Path.swift/README.md

 ## Directory listings

-We provide `ls()`, called because it behaves like the Terminal `ls` function, the name thus implies its behavior, ie. that it is not recursive.
+We provide `ls()`, called because it behaves like the Terminal `ls` function, the name thus implies its behavior, ie. that it is not recursive and doesn’t list hidden files.

 ```swift
 for entry in Path.home.ls() {